The borehole monitors groundwater level in the Permo–Triassic-aged Dawlish Sandstone Formation near Exeter in south-west England.

 The hydrograph has an annual sinusoidal appearance, with a subdued reaction to individual rainfall events in both summer and winter, suggesting some rapid recharge occurs.
 This is borne out by reports of rapid recovery in response to heavy rainfall observed during the bore’s post-construction pump test.

-There is some evidence of a superimposed long period response, with gentle rises and falls over several years that may be influenced by rainfall variation over similar periods.
+There is some evidence of a superimposed, long period response, with gentle rises and falls over several years that may be influenced by rainfall variation over similar periods.

 Data issues

-Datum changed from 26.97 m AOD in 20/01/2000.
+Datum changed from 26.97 m AOD on 20 January2000.

 References

 Bloomfield, J P, Gaus, I, and Wade, S D. 2003.
 A method for investigating the potential impacts of climate-change scenarios on annual minimum groundwater levels.
-Water and Environment Journal, 17 (2), 86-91.
+Water and Environment Journal, Vol. 17 (2), 86–91.

 Acknowledgements